bostonstrong567/Bostonstrong567-Icarus-Mods/README.md

 ## Installations

 ### Manual Installation

-If you dont have [Icarus Mod Manager]([https://www.google.com](https://projectdaedalus.app/tools)) i recommend you download it. for manual installation you do.
+If you don't have [Icarus Mod Manager](https://projectdaedalus.app/tools), I recommend you download it.

+For manual installation, you do the following:

-1. Download either the .pak file or .EXMODZ from [The Mods Directory](Mods)
+1. Download either the .pak file or .EXMODZ from [The Mods Directory](Mods).
 2. Extract the contents of the zip file to your Icarus game directory.
 3. Move the `.pak` or the `.EXMODZ` file to the `\Icarus\Icarus\Content\Paks\mods` directory.
-4. Launch the game and enjoy
+4. Launch the game and enjoy.

 ### Manual Installation